verissimomanoel/pismo_demo_api/README.md

 It was made using **Spring Boot**, **Spring Security**, **Spring Data**, **Mongo DB** and **Docker**.
 Database is NoSQL **MongoDB**.

-There is a login functionality included.
+There is a login functionality included because all of the endpoints are safe and need a JWT token in the header for authentication.

 The documentation of API is published on http://IP:8080/swagger-ui/index.html.